aerogear/modern-appdev-workshop/README.md

 This tutorial is backed by https://github.com/aerogear/modern-appdev-workshop github repository.

-This repository is designed to be working as template for `graphback` command line client.
+This repository contains a template application for the [`graphback`](https://www.npmjs.com/package/graphback) command line client.

-`./template` folder will contain graphback server template used to initialize project.
+`./template` contains a graphback server template used to initialize the project.
-`./template/client` contains react application that can be used to contact server
+`./template/client` contains a react application (`create-react-app`) used to contact the server.

-When using `graphback` template will be instantiated as your own project with:
+When using `graphback`, the template will be instantiated as your own project with:

-- `/` will contain server side code
+- `/` will contain the server side code.
-- `./client` will contain client side code we created using `create-react-app`
+- `./client` will contain the client side code.

-Please refer to `completed` branch for finished version of this tutorial.
+Please refer to the `completed` branch for finished version of this tutorial.

 ## Introduction